UserOfficeProject/user-office-core/documentation/docs/user-guide/user-officer/settings/proposal_workflow.md

 ??? info "Feasibility and sample review"

-    **Feasibility and sample review** indicates that the proposal feasibity and sample review can be done simultaneously
+    **Feasibility and sample review** indicates that the proposal feasibility and sample review can be done simultaneously

 ??? info "Sample review"